berkpereira/gridworld-numpy/dynamic_programming.md

 The value iteration algorithm is the same as the policy iteration algorithm in the case where we truncate value evaluation to a single iteration.
 Thus, the function is equivalent to ```policy_iteration(policy, MDP, evaluation_max_iterations=1, improvement_max_iterations=max_iterations)```.

 As of 20/01/2023, from a uniformly random initial policy, policy stabilisation on 10x10 grid world takes approximately 21 seconds.
+For 20x20 grid world, takes approximately 362 seconds / 6 minutes.

+Around this size range, given an NxN grid world environment, the algorithm execution time appears to scale as something between O(N<sup>3</sup>) and O(N<sup>4</sup>), depending on N.

 ## ```run_policy_evaluation()```